Stanley (boat)

 Stanley was an Icelandic fishing boat.
 Originally a six oar rowboat (Icelandic: Sexæringur), it was the first boat in Iceland to be equipped with an engine.
-It's successful mechanization is considered the start of the industrial revolution of the fishing industry in Iceland.
+Its successful mechanization is considered the start of the industrial revolution of the fishing industry in Iceland.

 History

 Guðmundur Guðmundsson, a farmer in Eyri in Mjóifjörður, originally had the boat built for himself.
 The shipbuilder was Þórir Pálsson (1797–1886) and the boat was probably built before or around 1860.
 Around 1885 the boat went by the name Skálin and Guðmundur had a cabin in Bolungarvík which was called Skálarbúð.
 The naming was said to have come from the fact that Guðmundur treated boat as if it were a glass bowl (Icelandic: Skál) or porcelain. Þórir tested all the wood that was to be used in the boat by chopping a bit of it and put in water, and only using it if it floated well.